LuciusVH/the_pastry_box/README.md

 Seeing all these "box" concepts and subscription plans popping out everywhere like champagne out of a shaken bottle :champagne: (gotta be Frenchie :fr:!), yes I'm talking about streaming pay-and-view-it-all plans and other box you receive at home containing ingredients and recipes for the week or beauty product for the month...
 I had the idea to surf on the wave but add it one of my hobby: pastry & baking :cake:

-The basic concept is then pretty simple and not so original: for a monthly or annual fee :moneybag:, you'd receive at your chosen address one box every month :package: containing a pastry recipe, the tools and potentially some ingredients to make the recipe.
+The basic concept is then pretty simple and not so original: for a monthly or annual fee :moneybag:, you'd receive at your chosen address one box every month :package: containing a detailed pastry recipe, the tools and potentially some ingredients to make the recipe.
 Depending on the month, the recipe and box could be themed, e.g. Valentine's day :heart:, Pink October :ribbon:, Christmas :christmas_tree:...
 You get the idea.

 Added to this base concept would be a regular online store dedicated to pastry, bakery and chocolate work where you can find and buy most of the things you may need: plenty moulds, kitchen utensils, pastry rings, baking mats, maybe also a few dry ingredients :chocolate_bar: and why not even appliances, like stand-mixers?